-- 5.12 An option to delay the refurbishment works to 2017 to enable peak annual use, competition and events to be carried out at the rink has been investigated.
+5.12 An option to delay the refurbishment works to 2017 to enable peak annual use, competition and events to be carried out at the rink has been investigated.
 This was also requested by user groups as part of the user consultation events, facilitated by the Council.
 Going ahead with this option would result in increased capital costs to the refurbishments works as detailed in section 4a of this report.
-It would also have an impact on the legal proceedings between the council and SCL detailed in section 4b of this report. - 5.13 The improvement works to Slough Ice Arena (including an extension to the facility which will enable additional features including a climbing facility and café) estimate to attract additional footfall of between 15,000 to 20,000 each year, which is expected to leverage a net contribution of circa £63,000 per annum.
+It would also have an impact on the legal proceedings between the council and SCL detailed in section 4b of this report.

-5.14 Estimated Costs
+5.13 Estimated Costs